ceramicskate0/SWELF/README.md

         - Itself

 # SWELF Testing:
-Currently testing on windows 10 with confiured Device Guard/app whitelisting, UAC, HIDS, locked down powershell configuration, EMET, and AV.
+Currently testing on windows 10 with configured Device Guard/app whitelisting, UAC, HIDS, locked down powershell configuration, EMET, and AV.
 App is designed to be run as a scheduled task for now.
 Im taking recommendations via issues just label as enhancements for design, UI, source code, and features.

 Log Collection Platforms or SIEMs: